-I only learnt to swim 3 years ago and I am 71 years young.
-I go swimming twice a week, but never seem to be as fast as everybody else.
+I only learnt to swim three years ago, and I am 71 years young.
+I swim twice a week, but I never seem as fast as everybody else.
 How can I get the most out of swimming?

 It all depends on what you want to get out of your swimming.

 Comparing your speed to other swimmers and realising you are slower does not necessarily mean you are not getting the most out of it.

 Most of us swim regularly to keep fit, lose weight, or combine both.
 The best measure of how well you have done or how much you have achieved from your swim is to judge how you feel when you finish and get out of the pool.

 If you feel tired and breathless after swimming for 20 to 30 minutes, then you have probably done a sufficient workout and achieved more than enough.
 If when you leave the pool, you feel as fresh as when you started, then you have probably achieved little.

 Having said that, at 71 years young, sometimes a gentle and easy plod up and down the pool is just what you need!